Conflict of Interest

 513. OSP will provide copies of such Research Disclosure Statements to the VPR and Office of Legal Counsel.

-514. Legal Counsel, in consultation with the Investigator, the VPR and the cognizant supervisor, shall review all Investigator disclosures to determine whether or not they constitute a financial conflict of interest as defined by the PHS FCOI regulations.
+514. Director, Office of Research Compliance, in consultation with the Investigator, the VPR and the cognizant supervisor, shall review all Investigator disclosures to determine whether or not they constitute a financial conflict of interest as defined by the PHS FCOI regulations.
 This review shall determine (1) whether the interest could be affected by the research or the research could affect the entity in which the Investigator has an interest, and, if so, (2) whether the interest could directly and significantly affect the research.
 If a financial conflict of interest exists, appropriate action to manage the conflict will be taken as provided in this policy.

 515. The University through OSP will provide initial and ongoing reports of Investigator financial conflicts of interest to PHS in accordance with the PHS FCOI regulations: